ory/docs/docs/oathkeeper/configure-deploy.md

 }
 ```

 That's it!
-You can now clean up with:
+You can now clean up the demo using:

 ```
 $ docker rm -f ory-oathkeeper-demo